-At the beginning of each topic there is a suggested differentiated pathway which allows teachers to individualise the learning journey.
-An evaluation of how each student performed in the Are you ready? task can be used to help students select the best pathway.
+At the beginning of each topic, there is a suggested differentiated pathway that allows teachers to individualise the learning journey.
+An evaluation of how each student performed in the Are you ready? task can be used to select the best pathway.

-Support strategies and SupportSheets to help build student understanding should be attempted before starting the matching topic in the chapter.
+Support Strategies and SupportSheets to help build student understanding should be attempted before starting the matching topic in the chapter.